bebatut-slides/docker_foundry_ws_12_16/slides.md

 Note: copies new files, directories or remote file URLs from <src> and adds them to the filesystem of the container at the path <dest>

-rules:

-- The <src> path must be inside the context of the build
+- <src> path inside the context of the build
-- If <src> is a URL and <dest> does not end with a trailing slash, then a file is downloaded from the URL and copied to <dest>
-- If <src> is a URL and <dest> does end with a trailing slash, then the filename is inferred from the URL and the file is downloaded to <dest>/<filename>.
-- If <src> is a directory, the entire contents of the directory are copied, including filesystem metadata
-- If <src> is a local tar archive in a recognized compression format (identity, gzip, bzip2 or xz) then it is unpacked as a directory
-- If <src> is any other kind of file, it is copied individually along with its metadata
-- If multiple <src> resources are specified, either directly or due to the use of a wildcard, then <dest> must be a directory, and it must end with a slash /
-- If <dest> does not end with a trailing slash, it will be considered a regular file and the contents of <src> will be written at <dest>
-- If <dest> doesn’t exist, it is created along with all missing directories in its path
+- <dest> an absolute path, or a path relative to WORKDIR

+Numerous rules

+COPY

-COPY is more transparent than ADD.
-COPY only supports the basic copying of local files into the container, while ADD has some features (like local-only tar extraction and remote URL support) that are not immediately obvious.
+- more transparent than ADD
+- only supports the basic copying of local files into the container,

+Some features for ADD has some features: local-only tar extraction and remote URL support

 Consequently, the best use for ADD is local tar file auto-extraction into the image

 ----